ngako/drupal8-features-poc/README.md

 ## Works

-1) Create a QJCFAB theme base on one mockup which use framework [Foundation](http://foundation.zurb.com)
+1) Create a QJCFAB theme base on one mockup which use framework [Foundation](http://foundation.zurb.com).
-2) Create a Modules
+2) Create a Modules.
-3) Create a REST Webservice
+3) Create a REST Webservice.

 ## FAQs
 1) How to enable debugging twig template ?